Quick Facts - MSN/DPD

 - To graduate, you must complete 96 hours of clinical training at Bastyr Center.

-- In addition to clinical training, you also must complete a total of 300 hours of paid work and/or volunteer experience in clinical nutrition, food service management and community nutrition.
+- In addition to clinical training, you also must complete a total of 300 hours of paid work or volunteer experience in clinical nutrition, food service management and community nutrition.

 Bastyr University malpractice insurance is in effect for MSN/DPD students (at no cost to students) during the course of their program.

-In addition to successful completion of a DPD, to become a registered dietitian (RD) a student must accomplish the following:
+In addition to successful completion of a Didactic Program in Dietetics (DPD), to become a registered dietitian nutritionist (RDN) a student must accomplish the following:

 - Obtain a minimum of a baccalaureate degree from an Accreditation Council for Education in Nutrition and Dietetics (ACEND) accredited program and U.S. regionally accredited college or university.

-- Complete a ACEND-accredited supervised experience in dietetic practice (DI).
+- Complete an ACEND-accredited supervised practice program, i.e., dietetic internship (DI).

-- Successfully pass the registration examination for dietitians.
+- Successfully pass the Commission on Dietetic Registration (CDR) credentialing examination for dietitians.

-For more information regarding careers in the field of dietetics, visit www.eatright.org and click on "Courses and Students."
+To practice as an RDN, one must also obtain state-specific certification or licensure, as applicable.
+For more information regarding careers in the field of dietetics, visit www.eatright.org

 Tuition for Master's & Doctoral Degrees